 - Maximum Time Frame - A course that is repeated will be counted as attempted hours.

-Remedial courses and English as a Second Language (ESL) courses are treated the same as other courses for Satisfactory Academic Progress purposes.
-If a student who was enrolled in remedial course work does not maintain the minimum academic standards and he or she requests an appeal, the financial aid appeal committee will take into consideration the courses in which the student was enrolled.
+Remedial courses and English as a Second Language (ESL) courses are treated the same as other courses for satisfactory academic progress purposes.
+If a student who was enrolled in remedial course work does not maintain the minimum academic standards and requests an appeal, the appeals committee will take into consideration the courses in which the student was enrolled.

 Changes of Major/Degree Program

 Students who change majors or change programs are still held to the 150% maximum time frame rule.
 All credits attempted from the first major/program will count as attempted hours for the new major/program.
 The 150% maximum limit will be measured based on the number of credits required for the new major/program.